Ghana’s economy will not be like Sri Lanka – Apostle of The Church of Pentecost

 The Koforidua Area Head of The Church of Pentecost Apostle Mike Kwame Etrue is hopeful that Ghana’s economy will bounce back strongly after the 3-day fasting and prayers by the Church.

-According to Apostle Mike Etrue, Ghana will never plunge into disastrous economic crises and political instability like Sri Lanka, saying, the country’s economy is going to be restored to the path of prosperity.
+According to Apostle Mike Etrue, Ghana will never plunge into disastrous economic crises and political instability like Sri Lanka, saying, the country’s economy is going to be restored unto the path of prosperity.

 He continued “Ghana will never be like Sri Lanka Ghana will never be shaken.
 Ghana’s economy will not collapse.
 Ghana will stand tall.
 The table will turn and Ghana will enjoy peace.”